Annual Election of Officers and Directors of The Architectural League

 Members of The Architectural League play an important role in its governance.
 Members elect the organization’s directors and officers, who oversee the League’s operations and its professional staff.

 All members are encouraged to vote online.
 The proposed slate of officers and directors has been nominated by a committee of the League’s current Board and approved by the full Board.
-By casting your vote, you empower proxies (the League’s President, Secretary, and Executive Director) to officially cast ballots on your behalf at this year’s Annual Meeting, which we encourage all members to attend.
+By casting your vote, you empower proxies (the League’s President, Secretary, and Executive Director) to officially cast ballots on your behalf at this year’s Annual Meeting which members are invited to attend.

 To vote on this year’s proposed slate of officers and directors, click here.